-Criteria JORC Code explanation Commentary Data spacing and distribution Data spacing for reporting of Exploration Results.
-There was no pre-determined grid space for the program, drill holes based on specific targeting.
-As detailed in Table 1 of this Report.
-Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
+Criteria JORC Code explanation Commentary Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 The data spacing and distribution is not sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s).
 Whether sample compositing has been applied.
 Sample compositing was employed (typically up to 4 metre intervals) depending on the geology and depth of hole.
-The NRC17004 intercept is a 4-metre composite sample.
-Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
-RC samples are unable to be orientated and do not provide structural information.
-If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
+Orientation of data in Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
+RC samples are unable to be orientated and do not provide structural information. relation to geological structure If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 No orientation based sampling bias has been identified.
 Sample security The measures taken to ensure sample security.
 All drill samples were collected by company personnel and stored in a secure location until completion of the program.
 Samples were then transported in sealed bulka bags to ALS Laboratories Pty Ltd in Perth.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 All results were reviewed by Company personnel including the Geology Manager and Managing Director.
 No negative issues were identified from these reviews.